Pearl S. Buck: China

-When her husband took the family to Ithaca the next year, Buck accepted an invitation to address a luncheon of Presbyterian women at the Astor Hotel in New York City.
+When her husband took the family to Ithaca, New York, the following year, Buck accepted an invitation to address a luncheon of Presbyterian women at the Hotel Astor in New York City.
 Her talk was titled "Is There a Case for the Foreign Missionary?" and her answer was a barely qualified "no".
 She told her American audience that she welcomed Chinese to share her Christian faith, but argued that China did not need an institutional church dominated by missionaries who were too often ignorant of China and arrogant in their attempts to control it.
-When the talk was published in Harper's Magazine, the scandalized reaction led Buck to resign her position with the Presbyterian Board.
+When the talk was published in Harper's Magazine, the scandalized reaction led Buck to resign from the Presbyterian Board.
 In 1934, Buck left China, believing she would return, while her husband remained.

 United States

-The Bucks divorced in Reno, Nevada on June 11, 1935, and she married Richard Walsh that same day.
-He offered her advice and affection which, her biographer concludes, "helped make Pearl's prodigious activity possible".
-The couple lived in Pennsylvania until his death in 1960.
+Buck divorced her husband John in Reno, Nevada, on June 11, 1935, and she married Richard Walsh that same day.
+He reportedly offered her advice and affection that, her biographer concludes, "helped make Pearl's prodigious activity possible".
+The couple moved with Janice to Green Hills Farm in Bucks County, Pennsylvania, which they quickly set about filling with adopted children.
+Two sons were brought home as infants in 1936 and followed by another son and daughter in 1937.

-Following the Communist Revolution in 1949, Buck was repeatedly refused all attempts to return to her beloved China.
-Her 1962 novel Satan Never Sleeps described the Communist tyranny in China.
+After the Communist Revolution in 1949, Buck was repeatedly refused all attempts to return to her beloved China.
+Her 1962 novel Satan Never Sleeps is heavily anti-communist and filled with religious themes, and was adapted into a film in the same year.
 During the Cultural Revolution, Buck, as a preeminent American writer of Chinese village life, was denounced as an "American cultural imperialist".
-Buck was "heartbroken" when she was prevented from visiting China with Richard Nixon in 1972.
+Buck was "heartbroken" when she was prevented from visiting China with Richard Nixon in 1972, reportedly due to political interference by Jiang Qing, a prominent figure in the denunciation of Buck.